 - Predictability: Alexa must use common, understandable UX patterns to meet the customer's expectation and mental model.
 For example, if something looks like you can tap on it, allow the customer to tap on it.

-- When Alexa finishes giving non-actionable information (i.e. weather), the content should dismiss within a few seconds.
+- When Alexa finishes giving non-actionable information such as weather, the content should dismiss within a few seconds.
 If Alexa provides information that is actionable, such as a to-do list that can be scrolled or a list of navigation destinations that can be selected, the information should not disappear without the customer taking action.
 When customers try to engage with something that hides automatically, they may lose some trust in the system.

 - Frequent errors: Customers expect Alexa to respond quickly and accurately.
 Errors and latency will impact user's trust.
 When an error occurs, help the customer quickly resolve the issue so they can continue to interact with Alexa.
 Make sure the system account for slow network and latency so the customer knows what is happening and what may have gone wrong.